Rakinator/hello-world/README.md

 This means I want to learn HTML, CSS and Javascript.
 Mayby I'll also learn Java or C# for software development.

+If you have tips on how to start learning how to code then please tell me!! :)